 Bathroom Makeover – How to Paint Shower Tile (with VIDEO)

-Well we’ve been working on our 1960’s Ranch for over a year now and the guest bathroom has not been my priority.
+We’ve been working on our 1960’s Ranch for over a year now and the guest bathroom has not been my priority.
 The plan when we purchased the house was to fully gut it with the rest of the house and start from scratch with new tile and updated everything.
 The demo team came and found that the walls were concrete in the bathroom behind the tile.
 I didn’t want to pay extra and they didn’t want to demo concrete walls so we left the problem to be resolved later.
 One year later we found a solution for the creme and gold 60’s tile—Epoxy Paint.

 One thing I did do in the renovated was replace the floor tile and the vanity which you can see below.
 The porcelain tub was in great shape so I was excited to be able to keep it!
 You can see the before’s and in progress below.